Tag Archives: hometown

 Back then, I would have been driving… what?
 It was probably a 1987 Dodge Lancer (turbo, of course).
 I probably had recently gotten rid of my 1969 Mustang (fastback, of course).
 The car is sort of important if you want to imagine what the result of my youthful stupidity could have looked like, but it doesn’t factor into any details of the story.

-Fate was doing some weird shit that holiday.
+But, fate was doing some weird shit that holiday.
 The last day of class, before leaving, I happened to talk to the class burnout.
 This guy was a major acid user and always complained about his back hurting.
-(Minor research says that the pain was nothing involving spinal fluid and was probably just muscle tension, contrary to what we all believed at the time) So, after a very uncommon decision to have a discussion with him, I found out he lived in a city less than half an hour from my hometown.
-And I learned he had no way to get home for Christmas.
-So I made the very uncommon decision to offer him a ride, since I was driving almost two hours that direction anyway.
+(Minor research says that the pain was nothing involving spinal fluid and was probably muscle tension, which is contrary to what we all believed at the time) So, in my rare discussion with him, I found out he lived in a city less than half an hour from me.
+And he had no way to get home for Christmas.
+So I offered him a ride, since I was driving almost two hours that direction anyway.
 And he accepted.
-We’d never really spoken before and now we were going on a car ride for a couple of hours.
+We’d never spoken much before and now we were going on a car ride for a couple of hours.
 That’s not exactly normal for me.
-Further, I’m probably going to be driving with someone tripping on acid.
+I’m probably going to be driving with someone tripping on acid.
 Again, not normal.
 I mean, I was the only person in my entire circle of friends that didn’t smoke pot, but acid?
 That’s another plane of existence (for both of us).

-But that shared moment was something that just defies reality for me.
-Primarily that we didn’t die, but also that this was a connection with someone that I never talked to before and never talked to since.
+But that shared moment was something that just defies reality to me.
+Foremost that we didn’t die, but also that it was a connection with someone that I never talked to before and never talked to since.
 And the circumstances of that chance meeting delivering us safely to our destinations despite all efforts to the contrary.
 I realize just how stupid I was and how I could have been just another headline in our shitty local paper.

 It’s definitely an overused saying, but someone was watching over us that night.